VictorFromTheInternet/Unqork-Notes/Unqork-Basics.md

 <br>

-## Components - Basic Structuring/Usage
+## Components: Basic Structuring and Usage
 -------------------------------------------------------------------------------------------------------------------
 ### Basic Data Types and Structures:
 In Unqork data is categorized into 3 basic types ...